yesihaveidea/myrtille/README.md

 ﻿# Myrtille
-Myrtille provides a simple and fast access to remote desktops, SSH and remote applications through a web browser, without any plugin, extension or configuration.
+Myrtille provides a simple and fast access to remote desktops, applications and SSH servers through a web browser, without any plugin, extension or configuration.

 Technically, Myrtille is an HTTP(S) to RDP and SSH gateway.